-A road-sign depicting a herd of antique tractors had just rushed by.
+A point-of-interest sign depicting a small herd of tractors had just rushed by.

-A half mile back, a Mercedes SUV flicked its headlights.
-It would be on our bumper in milliseconds and the rules of the autobahn dictate that we get out of its way – but there was no where to go, a lumbering parade of soft-sided trucks blocked the slow lane.
+A Mercedes SUV flicked its headlights from a half-mile back.
+It would be on our bumper in milliseconds and the rules of the autobahn dictate that we get out of its way – but there was no where to go because of a lumbering parade of soft-sided trucks had blocked the slow lane.

 Several things then happened at once.

 Twenty-five trucks locked their brakes and smoked their tires.
-My wife was cursed in twenty-nine languages.
-The driver of a Mercedes SUV expressed his appreciation for sole possession of the fast lane by flipping us the Euro-bird.
-We exited the autobahn.
+My wife was then cursed in twenty-nine languages and the driver of a Mercedes SUV expressed his appreciation for sole possession of the fast lane by flipping us the Euro-bird.

 At the top of the ramp, we rocked to a stop.

 “Where’s the museum?” she asked.

 A road no wider than our driveway emerged from between two lush hills on our left and curved gracefully past us before vanishing between two more lush green hills on our right.
 Two cows stood by the roadside, blinking at us in wonder.
 Apparently, not a lot of cars used that ramp and neither cow seemed willing to direct us to the museum and its coveted restroom.

 “Where to now, smarty-pants?”

 My wife groaned.
 Tom-Tom was the notoriously unreliable navigation system that Avis charged us a small fortune for.